Sparcie/Bobsfury/source/readme.txt

-mconvert.pas - Music converter - converts music text files (with BASIC play syntax) to the music format - not the best way to make music. medit.pas    - Music editor - still a work in progress music.pas    - PC speaker sound unit by J C Kessels - plays sound using the BASIC play syntax, modified to cope with increased timer rate packer.pas   - program for packing the graphics set into a file. palgen.pas   - generates VGAPAL.pas (stores VGA palette) pgs.pas      - packed graphics system, loads graphics packs (decodes RLE format), initialises video, some basic collision (box) detection between sprites, and drawing sprites. pitdbl.pas   - PIT doubler - doubles the PIT speed (optionally), could go to a higher rate if modified.
+mconvert.pas - Music converter - converts music text files (with BASIC play syntax) to the music format - not the best way to make music. medit.pas    - Music editor - still a work in progress music.pas    - PC speaker sound unit by J C Kessels - plays sound using the BASIC play syntax, modified to cope with increased timer rate palgen.pas   - generates VGAPAL.pas (stores VGA palette) pgs.pas      - packed graphics system, loads graphics packs (decodes RLE format), initialises video, some basic collision (box) detection between sprites, and drawing sprites. pitdbl.pas   - PIT doubler - doubles the PIT speed (optionally), could go to a higher rate if modified.